Heathkit: Personal computers

 Before entering the burgeoning home computer market, Heathkit marketed and sold microprocessor-based systems aimed at learning about this technology.
 The ET-3400, for example, was released in 1976 and was based on the Motorola 6800 microprocessor.
 This system included 256 bytes of RAM, a 1k monitor in ROM, and a keypad for easy entry and modification of programs.
 Despite being a small trainer kit, it was powerful and flexible enough to be used in rudimentary control systems.

-In 1978, Heathkit introduced the Heathkit H8 home computer.
+In 1977, Heathkit introduced the Heathkit H8 home computer.
 The H8 was very successful, as were the H19 and H29 terminals, and the H89 "All in One" computer.
 The H8 and H89 ran the Heathkit custom operating system HDOS as well as the popular CP/M operating system.
 The H89 contained two Zilog Z80 8-bit processors, one for the computer and one for the built-in H-19 terminal.
 The H11, a low-end DEC LSI-11 16-bit computer, was less successful, probably because it was substantially more expensive than the 8-bit computer line.

+By fiscal year 1980 computers were 40% of Heathkit revenue.
 Seeing the potential in personal computers, Zenith Radio Company bought Heath Company from Schlumberger in 1979 for $63 million, renaming the computer division Zenith Data Systems (ZDS).
 Zenith purchased Heath for the flexible assembly line infrastructure at the nearby St. Joseph facility as well as the R&D assets.

+Zenith opened additional Heath stores after the acquisition.
 Heath/Zenith was in the vanguard of companies to start selling personal computers to small businesses.
-The H-89 kit was re-branded as the Zenith Z-89/Z-90, an assembled all in one system with a monitor and a floppy disk drive.
+The WH-89 assembled version of the H-89 kit was re-branded as the Zenith Z-89/Z-90, an assembled all in one system with a monitor and a floppy disk drive.
 They had agreements with Peachtree Software to sell a customized "turn-key" version of their accounting, CPA, and real estate management software.
-Shortly after the release of the Z-90, they released a 5MB hard disk unit and double-density external floppy disk drives, which were much more practical for business data storage than punched paper tapes.
+Shortly after the release of the Z-90, they released a 10MB hard disk unit and double-density external floppy disk drives.

 While the H11 was popular with hard-core hobbyists, Heath engineers realized that DEC's low-end PDP-11 microprocessors would not be able to get Heath up the road to more powerful systems at an affordable price.
-Heath/Zenith then designed a dual Intel 8085/8088-based system dubbed the H100 (or Z-100, in preassembled form, sold by ZDS).
+Heath/Zenith then designed a dual Intel 8085/8088-based system dubbed the H100 (or Z-100, in assembled form, sold by ZDS).
 The machine featured advanced (for the day) bit mapped video that allowed up to 640 x 225 pixels of 8 color graphics.
 The H100 was interesting in that it could run either the CP/M operating system, or their OEM version of MS-DOS named Z-DOS, which were the two leading business PC operating systems at the time.
 Although the machine had to be rebooted to change modes, the competing operating systems could read each other's disks.